 API documents contain detailed API descriptions, including its functions, workflows, return types, arguments, and classes.
 A typical API documentation set consists of several elements such as a quick start guide, explanations for every API request, authentication info, request, return, code samples (with response descriptions and error messages), and SDK examples.

 Whether you're creating documentation for web or RESTful APIs, make sure to plan for the documentation process.
 This includes knowing the capabilities, purpose, and scope of the API, as well as wh the documentation is for (the target audience).
 Furthermore, avoid jargon as much as possible and make the documentation easy to understand even for non-technical users.
 Lastly, include as many interactive examples and visual aides as possible.

 How much does an API documentation software cost?

-Different software companies have different prices for their API documentation and deployment tools.
-The tools mentioned in the list range from free-to-use to $399 a month.
-It's important to note that some firms offer an enterprise pricing and service package that's based on the needs of the client enterprise.
-These packages usually have the highest amount of functionality (for bigger enterprises) and cost more than a standard monthly package.
+Different software companies have different prices for their API documentation and deployment tools, ranging from free to $399 per month.
+Some firms offer an enterprise pricing and service package based on the client enterprise's needs.
+These packages usually have the highest functionality (for more significant enterprises) and cost more than a standard monthly package.

 What is the best API documentation software?

-The software tools mentioned in the list above are all capable of easily producing high-level API documentation.
-For now, SwaggerHub ranks at the top of the list due to its ideal combination of enterprise-grade features, an extensive range of tools for personnel with all levels of technical knowledge, and support for a number of programming languages.
+The software tools mentioned in the list above can quickly produce high-level API documentation.
+For now, SwaggerHub ranks at the top of the list due to its ideal combination of enterprise-grade features, an extensive range of tools for personnel with all levels of technical knowledge, and support for several programming languages.
 That said, the overall quality of an API documentation software depends on your specifications and your documentation needs.